Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Families of bimodules and symplectomorphisms

-Our first goal in this section is to give another description of this family inspired by family Floer homology and quilted Floer homology (see \cite{quiltedstrip}, \cite{sheelthesis}).
-The notion of family we use is essentially due to Seidel (see \cite{flux}).
+Our first goal in this section is to give another description of this family inspired by family Floer cohomology and quilted Floer cohomology (\cite{quiltedstrip}, \cite{sheelthesis}) for small $t$.
+The notion of family we use is essentially due to Seidel \cite{flux}.
 He allows affine curves as the parameter space of the family.
 For our purposes, this is insufficient.
-A natural ``space'' one can could work with has ring of functions
+A natural ``space'' one can work with has the ring of functions